-from Facebook, Twitter and other databases, StarGreetz, a new digital advertising creative company, helps marketers make personalized video at the beginning of digital video commercials with on-air
+cookie data from Facebook, Twitter and other databases, StarGreetz, a new digital advertising creative company, helps marketers make personalized video at the beginning of digital video commercials

-Eric Frankel, founder and chief executive of StarGreetz, says: “Traditional advertising builds awareness.
+Television executive Eric Frankel, founder and chief executive of StarGreetz, says: “Traditional advertising builds awareness.
 What we do it personalize that commercial.
 We engage,

 activate and generate revenue.”
 StarGreetz can do real-time video and audio editing of almost any creative, says Frankel.
 It has 100 patents pending that cover an array of digital media

-technology can help marketers personalize to some 1,250 different first names -- that’s about 80% of all first names in the U.S. On-air talent records those names, or
+Its technology can help marketers personalize to some 1,250 different first names -- that’s about 80% of all first names in the U.S. On-air talent records those names, or

 higher than other advertising.
 He says clients' “open rates” have been 50% to 81% higher; with click-through rates up 73%; there is an 75% improvement on video play through